Kris Bryant: Chicago Cubs (2015–2021)

-2015 season
+2015 season: NL Rookie of the Year

 On April 17, 2015, Bryant was called up to the majors by the Cubs.
 He made his debut that day at Wrigley Field, going 0-for-4 with three strikeouts.
 The next day at Wrigley, Bryant recorded his first hit, an RBI single.
-Bryant hit his first major league home run on May 9, off Milwaukee Brewers' Kyle Lohse.
-His second home run came two days later at Wrigley Field against the New York Mets off Jacob deGrom.
-Bryant finished the month of May with a .265 batting average, seven home runs, 22 RBIs, and 16 walks, and was named the NL Rookie of the Month for May.
+Bryant hit his first major league home run on May 9, off Milwaukee Brewers' pitcher Kyle Lohse.
+His second home run came two days later at Wrigley Field against the New York Mets, off Jacob deGrom.
+Bryant finished the month of May with a .265 batting average, seven home runs, 22 RBIs, and 16 walks and was named the National League (NL) Rookie of the Month for May.

-Bryant's first career grand slam came on June 17 in the ninth inning off David Murphy in a 17–0 win against the Cleveland Indians.
-In a July 4 game against the Miami Marlins, Bryant hit both a two-run home run and his second grand slam of the season off Jarred Cosart.
+Bryant's first career grand slam came on June 17 in the ninth inning off outfielder David Murphy in a 17–0 win against the Cleveland Indians.
+On July 4 against the Miami Marlins, Bryant hit both a two-run home run and his second grand slam of the season off Jarred Cosart.
 This made him the second Cubs rookie to hit two grand slams since Billy Williams in 1961.
-Bryant was selected as an injury replacement selection for Giancarlo Stanton on the National League roster of the All-Star Game in Cincinnati, Ohio.
+Bryant was selected as an injury replacement selection for Giancarlo Stanton on the NL roster of the All-Star Game in Cincinnati, Ohio.
 He also participated in the Home Run Derby.
 On July 25, against the Philadelphia Phillies, Bryant flew out at the warning track for the last out of Cole Hamels' no-hitter.
-On July 27, Bryant hit his first career walk-off home run, a two-run shot, off John Axford in a 9–8 win over the Colorado Rockies.
+On July 27, Bryant hit his first career walk-off home run, a two-run shot off John Axford in a 9–8 win over the Colorado Rockies.

-On September 6, against the Arizona Diamondbacks, Bryant hit a 495 ft home run, the longest of the 2015 MLB season, off Rubby De La Rosa.
+On September 6, against the Arizona Diamondbacks, Bryant hit a 495 ft home run, the longest of the MLB season, off Rubby De La Rosa.
 With the home run, Bryant tied Williams (1961) and Geovany Soto (2008), for the Cubs' franchise single-season RBI record for rookies with 86.
-On September 11, he broke the record by driving in a run with a double.
-On September 22, Bryant passed Williams for the most home runs by a Cubs rookie, with 26.
+On September 11, Bryant broke the record, driving in a run with a double.
+On September 22, he passed Williams for the most home runs by a Cubs rookie, with 26.

-In 151 games of his first season in the Majors, Bryant batted .275 with 26 home runs, 31 doubles, and 99 RBIs, which were the most for a rookie since Albert Pujols's 130 for the St. Louis Cardinals in 2001.
-Bryant struck out 199 times, which led the National League and set a new rookie record.
+In 151 games of his rookie season, Bryant batted .275 with 26 home runs, 31 doubles, and 99 RBIs, which were the most for a rookie since Albert Pujols's 130 for the 2001 St. Louis Cardinals.
+Bryant struck out 199 times, which led the NL and set a new rookie record.
 He had the lowest contact percentage on his swings in the major leagues (66.3%).
-According to sales on Major League Baseball's official website, Bryant had the best-selling jersey in all of baseball during the 2015 regular season.
+According to sales on MLB's website, Bryant had the best-selling jersey in baseball during the 2015 regular season.